estherbouquet/lectura-plus/README.md

  - now, we can enable the service so it will run our program as soon as the raspberry boots.
 To do so:
   - `sudo systemctl enable printer.service`
   - `sudo reboot` and try to press the button when the raspberry starts up!
-  - Know that if one day you want to disable the `printer.service`, nothing simpler than `sudo systemctl disable printer.service`
+  - know that if one day you want to disable the `printer.service`, nothing simpler than `sudo systemctl disable printer.service`